Short Rate vs Pro Rata Cancellation: How Insurance Refunds Work

 • Premium-financed policy cancellation

 2. Let the insurer cancel.
-If your insurer cancels your policy — for reasons like non-renewal or a market exit — you receive a full pro rata refund by law.
-Understanding why insurance companies cancel policies can help you anticipate this scenario.
+If your insurer cancels your policy — for reasons like non-renewal or a market exit — you receive a full pro rata refund by law in every state.
+Understanding your policy terms can help you anticipate this scenario.
+See our guide on the mid-term cancellation fees explained for a full breakdown of when fees are waived.

 3. Cancel for a qualifying reason.
 Selling your car, moving out of state, or military deployment may qualify you for a pro rata refund even when you initiate the cancellation.
-Always ask your insurer before canceling.
-Learn more about car insurance when selling your car to understand your options.
+Always inform your insurer of the exact reason before canceling.
+Learn more about removing a car from your policy to understand how vehicle sales are handled.

 4. Finance your premium.
-Policies paid through a premium finance company are typically subject to pro rata cancellation rules.
-If you're considering car insurance premium financing, this is a factor worth knowing.
+Policies paid through a premium finance company are typically subject to pro rata cancellation rules only — no short rate penalty applies.

 When It Still Makes Sense to Cancel Mid-Term

 Sometimes paying the short rate penalty is still the right financial move.
+With full-coverage car insurance averaging $2,144 to $2,685 per year nationally in 2025, even modest savings on a new policy can offset a penalty quickly.
 The key question: Will the savings from your new policy exceed the penalty you'll pay?

 Use this simple break-even test:

-1. Calculate your expected short rate penalty (pro rata refund × penalty %)
+1. Calculate your expected short rate penalty (pro rata refund × penalty % or flat fee)

 2. Calculate monthly savings from the new policy